tdv/imgo/README.md

 # Introduction
 The aim of the service is not to frequently upload images by resources' administrators or topic creators, and fast getting stored and cached images from a service by resource users.
 The whole service consists directly of the ImGo service, storage and cache.
 I like the dependency injection  technique.
 This is a quite flexible approach for implementing software without hard dependencies and easy to enlarge applications by new features.
 I'm using this approach through out where I might to do it, but nothing more than enough for my needs.
 Therefore, in the service, I used dependency injection, and I have a flexible architecture for adding new storage and cache implementations.
-In the future, I'm going to enlarge the service by different implementations of the interfaces of service.
+In the future, I'm going to enlarge the service by different interfaces implementations.

 # Features
 - Uploading images